keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 ## What is this?

-I will read the code of [egui](https://github.com/emilk/egui), and I will describe how it works.
-The egui is GUI library for Rust.
+I will read the code of [egui](https://github.com/emilk/egui), and I will describe how it works. egui is GUI library for Rust.

 This is created with almost full scratch.
 This is great and this is useful for understanding how the GUI works.